Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation

 * Ts'kw'aylaxw administers the medical transportation program under NIHB guidelines

-Ts'kw'aylaxw responsible for medical transportation for On-reserve membership.
+Ts'kw'aylaxw responsible for medical transportation for On-Reserve membership.

 Membership can access services by submitting;